The most you can ask for in a small claims case is $5,000.

 Small claims cases in Florida are heard in the Small Claims Procedure or Summary Procedure (County Court).

-In Florida, the defendant may file a written answer five days before the pretrial conference, but only if a counterclaim is being filed; otherwise an answer is not required.
+In Florida, the defendant is not required to file a written response but must file any counterclaim in writing at least five days before pretrial conference.
 The defendant must appear personally or by counsel at the pretrial conference.

 You are allowed to have an attorney represent you in small claims court in Florida.
 If attorneys are used, parties are subject to discovery.